 It’s a standing joke that it’s impossible to name five famous Belgians.
-However this tiny country has its fair share of important historical and modern day heroes.
+The people of this tiny county are well known for their modesty and rarely toot their own horns.

 So the next time you are down at the pub, impress your friends with not only five, but the following 20 famous Belgians:

-- Although now there are indications oil painting probably originated in Asia, Jan Van Eyck, of Limburg, is known as the ‘father of oil painting,’ for his mastery of the technique.
+Although now there are indications oil painting probably originated in Asia, Jan Van Eyck, of Limburg, is known as the ‘father of oil painting,’ for his mastery of the technique.

-- World famous baroque painter, Peter Paul Rubens, was knighted by both Philip IV, King of Spain, and Charles I, King of England.
+World famous baroque painter, Peter Paul Rubens, was knighted by both Philip IV, King of Spain, and Charles I, King of England.

 3. Rene MagritteIf you know anything at all about Belgian art, you’ll have come across René Magritte and his famous painting of a pipe, The Treachery of Images.
 The Magritte Museum in Brussels contains some of his most famous works such as The Empire of Light.

-- The architecture world owes Victor Horta thanks for his stunning Art Nouveau designs; Four of which are UNESCO World Heritage Sites.
+The architecture world owes Victor Horta thanks for his stunning Art Nouveau designs; Four of which are UNESCO World Heritage Sites.

 Famous Belgians in Music